 What is LUT?

-LUT is short for Lookup Table, which is a formula in plain readable numbers.
+LUT is short for Lookup Table, a formula in plain readable numbers.
 The number on the table represents a particular color value in your image.
 When applying LUT, the editing software transfers the number to the image or video, changing its input values in terms of saturation, contrast, or brightness.

 LUTs are usually color presets.
 Therefore, an editor can readily turn to the LUT, which means post-production will go faster than manually making individual changes to the color input values.